Mysterious-Mind-Studios/sle-game-systems/README.md

 # SLE Game Systems for Unity® Engine

+<b>Attention: This repo is kind of abandoned, since I'm still studying the concepts of Data-Oriented design and the way things works, I'm going to come back here in the future to reuse all of this code but in a different manner.
+I'm working to do my own Game Engine and I'll port this code to it in the future.
+I hope you understand =).
+Enjoy.</b>

 The SLE Game Systems is a pack of APIs made to work with Unity® Engine with the main focus on performance by defaulft.

    Totally inspired in the ECS api developed by Unity's team, this system is architectured to work based on the data